article / Global politics

 The Dispute Over Freezing Russian Assets for Misappropriation: Belgium's Resistance and the EU's "Power Push".

-Belgium's opposition is not without reason: billions of euros in frozen Russian assets are held in Belgium's Euroclear Bank, and Belgium fears that unauthorized appropriation of another country's sovereign assets would severely damage its commercial credibility.
-At the same time, Russia has explicitly stated that it will take "reciprocal countermeasures," and Belgium has tens of billions of euros in funds in Russia.
-If Ukraine were to be defeated, Belgium could face claims equivalent to its national budget for an entire year, even risking national bankruptcy.
+Belgium's opposition is not without reason: 185 billion of the frozen Russian assets are held in Belgium's Euroclear Bank.
+Belgium fears that unauthorized appropriation of another country's sovereign assets would severely damage its commercial credibility.
+At the same time, Russia has explicitly stated that it will take reciprocal countermeasures, and Belgium has tens of billions in funds in Russia.
+If Ukraine is defeated, Belgium could face claims equivalent to its national budget for one year, even risking national bankruptcy.
 For this reason, Belgium has demanded that the EU share the risks collectively.
-However, [Karas] insists on using the frozen assets, accusing Belgium of "failing to consider the bigger picture" and claiming that otherwise, "it would make Putin laugh."
+However, Kallas insisted on using the frozen assets, accusing Belgium of disregarding the larger picture and claiming that otherwise, Putin would be laughing at them.

-The EU's approach has been criticized by external observers as "passing the buck"—making Belgium bear all the risks of countermeasures while the credit goes to the EU and the beneficiary is Ukraine.
-Facing pressure, Belgium has taken a strong countermeasure: police raided the European External Action Service and the College of Europe in Brussels, detaining several high-ranking officials, including the former foreign minister and former Secretary-General of the European External Action Service, to investigate their alleged involvement in fraud within an EU-funded diplomat training program.
-The Belgian Prime Minister went even further, directly warning that "the idea of Russia's defeat is nonsense," and pointing out that there has never been a precedent in history for misappropriating another country's sovereign funds, noting that even German funds during World War II were merely frozen.
+The European Union's approach has been criticized by external parties as passing the buck—making Belgium bear all the risks of countermeasures, while the credit goes to the EU, and the beneficiary is Ukraine.
+Facing pressure, Belgium has taken a strong counterattack: police raided the EU External Action Service and the College of Europe in Brussels, detaining several high-ranking officials, including the former foreign minister and former Secretary-General of the External Action Service, to investigate their alleged fraud in EU-funded diplomat training programs.
+The Belgian Prime Minister even directly warned that Russia's defeat is pure nonsense and pointed out that there has never been a precedent in history for misappropriating another country's sovereign funds, as even German funds during World War II were only frozen.

 The "Magical" Reality of Aiding Ukraine: The Double Standard of Sanctions and Procurement Running in Parallel

-From the perspective of natural gas imports, Russia's share in the European Union's natural gas import sources has decreased from % before the conflict to % in the current year.
-However, the bad news is that in [specific month and year], Hungary, France, and Belgium were still directly importing natural gas from Russia, while several other member states indirectly supported Russia by purchasing "second-hand" oil and gas from countries such as the United States and India.
-Notably, India's oil imports from Russia surged from approximately % before the conflict to % in the current year, making it the second-largest buyer of Russian oil.
-A significant portion of this "second-hand" oil ultimately flowed into the European market.
+From the perspective of natural gas imports, Russia's share of the EU's natural gas import sources has dropped from 40% before the conflict to 3% in 2025.
+However, the bad news is that in October 2025, Hungary, France, and Belgium were still directly importing natural gas from Russia, while several other member states indirectly supported Russia by purchasing second-hand oil and gas from countries such as the United States and India.
+It is worth noting that in 2024, India's oil imports from Russia surged from about 2% before the conflict to 36%, making it the second-largest buyer of Russian oil.
+A significant portion of this second-hand oil ultimately flowed into the European market.

-Von der Leyen had announced a complete halt to the purchase of Russian gas by the year, but this ban was met with clear opposition from the Czech Republic, Slovakia, and Hungary.
-The three countries explicitly stated that they "cannot do without Russian gas" and demanded that the EU open a "backdoor."
-To avoid being vetoed by pro-Russian Hungary and Slovakia, the European Commission deliberately chose to advance the relevant policy in the form of a "legislative ban" rather than "sanctions against Russia."
-By exploiting loopholes in the rules, it ensured that only a certain number of member states needed to support the measure for it to pass, once again exposing the fragility of the EU's decision-making mechanism.
+Von der Leyen had announced a complete halt to purchases of Russian gas by 2027, but this ban faced clear opposition from the Czech Republic, Slovakia, and Hungary.
+The three countries explicitly stated their dependence on Russian gas and demanded that the EU open a backdoor.
+To avoid vetoes from pro-Russian Hungary and Slovakia, the European Commission deliberately chose to advance the relevant policy through legislation banning Russia rather than imposing sanctions.
+By exploiting loopholes in the rules, the Commission ensured that the policy could be passed with the support of only 15 out of the 27 member states, once again exposing the fragility of the EU's decision-making mechanism.

 III.
 Military and Defense Cooperation: A Vast Gulf Between Ambition and Reality

-The European Union has consistently sought to advance military integration and has proposed multiple plans to strengthen its armed forces.
-However, due to conflicts of interest among member states, competition for leadership, and issues of mismanagement, most of these plans have remained "paper proposals," leaving military and defense cooperation mired in difficulties.
+The European Union has consistently sought to advance military integration and has proposed numerous plans to strengthen its armed forces.
+However, due to conflicts of interest among member states, struggles for dominance, and issues of mismanagement, most of these plans have remained on paper, leaving military and defense cooperation mired in significant difficulties.

 Ambitious plans and harsh realities.